-- to elect eight persons to serve on our Board of Directors until the 2023 annual meeting (Proposal No. 1); - to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2023 (Proposal No. 2); - to vote on an advisory (non-binding) resolution to approve the fiscal 2022 compensation of our named executive officers (as defined in this proxy statement) (Proposal No. 3); and - to approve the amendment and restatement of our Certificate of Incorporation in the form attached as Appendix A to this proxy statement (Proposal No. 4).
+- to elect seven persons to serve on our Board of Directors until the 2024 annual meeting (Proposal No. 1); - to ratify the appointment of BDO USA, P.A. as our independent registered public accounting firm for the fiscal year ending March 31, 2024 (Proposal No. 2); - to vote on an advisory (non-binding) resolution to approve the fiscal 2023 compensation of our named executive officers (as defined in this proxy statement) (Proposal No. 3); and - to vote on an advisory (non-binding) resolution regarding the frequency of future advisory votes on executive compensation (Proposal No. 4).